gaultier/gitlab-clone-all/README.md

 # gitlab_clone_all

-Clone all projects from Gitlab locally.
+Clone locally all git projects from Gitlab.

 ## Usage